 You should leave your pitch the way you found it, and minimize waste.
 When going to the toilet you should do it at least 100m from a water source (such as a river or lake), and use a trowel (like this folding one) when needed.

 Be aware of restrictions on campfires in whatever region you are.
 If in doubt, avoid making a campfire.
-We’d recommend using a storm cooker, then you can cook anywhere you want.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 Without a doubt, the best ones on the market are Trangia storm cookers.